 These days we are all about creating our favorite restaurant dishes at home.
+Hence this Pickled Shrimp and Avocado Salad.
 This salad is a re- creation of JCT’s Kitchen’s amazing “Shrimp and Avocado Salad.”
 The simplicity of this salad is what I love the most.
 Poached shrimp tossed with bibb lettuce, avocado, lemon, and tangy herb vinaigrette.
 I mean literally the salad is shrimp, lettuce, and avocado, not complex at all, but it is so good!

 I admit this is some what of twist because their shrimp is not pickled but poached.
 From the library, I have checked out (yes, we are about that life now) both of Hugh Acheson’s cookbooks, “A New Turn in the South” and “A Broad Fork”.
 Each cookbook contains his recipe for Pickled Shrimp.
 I thought to myself, man it has to be good if it’s in both books.
 Not to mention, pickled shrimp sounded very intriguing.
 The cookbook states, it is usually eaten as an appetizer -the same way you eat cocktail shrimp.
 I wasn’t too keen on that idea just because of the work involved, I wanted to pair it with something.
 Plus, you know we are all about stretching things.
 I thought how could I make it a meal?
 Then I remembered the fabulous salad from JCT’s Kitchen and how perfect pickled shrimp would pair with the smooth fatty flavor of avocado and crunchy crisp lettuce.
 Pickling the shrimp instead of just poaching, adds such complexity of flavor.
 Instead of the shrimp tasting just sweet, they taste sweet and savory because of the spices and the oil.
 The oil in the shrimp serves double duty, as it is the base for the dressing.
 This salad is a wonderful combination of flavors.
 We paired it with some grilled bread which really made it a meal.